 These totes have crisp boxed corners, motif-matched exterior pockets, beautifully coordinated linings, topstitching detail, and more.
 The end result can be achieved even by someone brand new to sewing.

 We offer two different handle styles.
 One tote has short, sewn-in handles with one sporting a pretty bow.
 The second tote has longer, shoulder straps with adjustable D-rings.
 Choose one or try them both!

 A pattern download is offered below for the pockets.
 It is a simple rectangular cut, for which we wouldn’t normally provide a pattern, however, we use it to show you the tricks to getting a perfect motif match of the exterior pocket against the front panel.

 Keep an eye out throughout the project for links that take you to additional how-to tutorials.
 Plus, remember to browse our Techniques category if there are other skills you’re looking to improve.
-We have a great library of step-by-step instructions for all kinds of both basic and specialty techniques.
+We have a great library of step-by-step instructions for both basic and specialty techniques.

-To give your tote some structure, we suggest a cotton/linen canvas or similar for the exterior paired with a standard quilting weight cotton for the interior.
+To give your tote some structure, we suggest a cotton/linen canvas or similar for the exterior paired with a standard quilting weight cotton for the lining.
 The original fabrics we chose, both from Cotton + Steel, are no longer readily available, but there are always new options to choose from each season from all the fabric companies.

 Each tote finishes at approximately 14″ wide x 12″ high x 3″ deep.

 - Edge Guide foot; optional but helpful for exact topstitching – you could also use a Quarter Inch Seam foot